 My last piece of advice is to be like Keren, leave your sticky notes at home and “get dirty”!

-Jonathan Veale heads up an in-house design & innovation unit at Alberta’s Ministry of Health specializing in the emerging field of public sector design.
-Previously, Jonathan founded NEW PATTERN, a people-centred, futuristic, design agency that experimented with new and emerging approaches to collective problem solving.
-Jonathan is a registered urban designer and planner.
+Jonathan Veale is a design executive based out of Halifax, Nova Scotia.
+He has held leadership roles with Calgary’s Civic Innovation YYC Lab and previously led an in-house team at Alberta’s Ministry of Health specializing in the emerging field of public sector strategic design.
+Before that, Jonathan co-founded the Alberta CoLAB at the Department of Energy and served as in-house design strategist and futurist for Alberta’s Executive Council.
+Jonathan founded NEW PATTERN, a people-centred, futuristic, design agency that experiments with new and emerging approaches to collective problem solving.

 *Opinions and content here are my own.